Keck Northeast Astronomy Consortium: guidelines for symposium paper writing

 Use the template

 Attention students: Beginning work on your paper before the start of classes is a very good idea.
-It is due, as a MS Word document, on October 1 - which is well before the symposium on November 5-6.
+It is due, as a MS Word document, on September 7 - which is well before the symposium on September 23-24.
 Papers are limited to four pages for single-author papers, and six pages for two-author papers.
 Please use this template as a starting point for your paper, and see the notes from the editor below.
-Submit your paper to Prof. Tom Balonek (tbalonek -at- colgate -dot- edu).
-Send Prof. Balonek, by email, a copy of the working .doc version of your paper, plus a .pdf copy so that he can make sure it looks as it's supposed to when he typesets the proceedings.
+Submit your paper to Prof. Kim McLeod (kmcleod -at- wellesley -dot- edu).
+Send Prof. McLeod, by email, a copy of the working .doc version of your paper, plus a .pdf copy so that he can make sure it looks as it's supposed to when he typesets the proceedings.

 From this year's proceedings editor: